-In today’s manufacturing environment, the lack of resources and the high turnover rate in engineering and quality personnel causes tension in the Quality Departments.
+In today’s manufacturing environment, the lack of resources and the high engineering and quality personnel turnover cause tension in the Quality Departments.
 This is true especially when putting together the PPAPs that will be submitted to the clients but also to review and approve the PPAPs required by the suppliers.

-This the reason why in this article, we wanted to identify the 7 Wastes of Lean Manufacturing in the PPAP Approval Process so you can avoid them or at least reduce them.
+This is why in this article, we wanted to identify the 7 Wastes of Lean Manufacturing in the PPAP Approval Process so you can avoid them or at least reduce them.
 We hope you find these reflections useful:

 1.-Defects: The rejection of a PPAP, because it does not meet the customer’s expectations is not only extremely costly, but it usually attracts unwanted attention from your customers’ quality department.
 An excellent way to reduce these defects is to agree with your customer on the PPAPs’ acceptance/reject criteria in the shape of a PPAP Checklist.
 In this way, you can make sure that the documents meet your customer expectations before you submit them, saving you time, money, and, let’s say: embarrassment.